-- using authority of the Planning Act to acquire parkland dedication and the cash-inlieu of parkland provision to acquire new park space and linkages in the case of private developments.
-Cash-in-lieu of parkland will be the preferred provision in meeting the requirements of the Planning Act. - 2) acquiring lands for parks, open space, recreational facilities and linkages only when deemed necessary. - 3) protecting, maintaining and enhancing existing parks, open space, recreation facilities and linkages. - 4) discouraging the sale or disposal of publicly owned lands in or near the green space system and on the waterfront. - 5) encouraging the year round recreation use of the green space system. - 6) recognizing Provincial Parks, conservation reserves and other protected areas and minimizing negative impacts on these areas along with recognizing Ontario's Resource Management Areas for their recreational, ecological or conservation attributes.
+- using authority of the Planning Act to acquire parkland dedication and the cash-in-lieu of parkland provision to acquire new park space and linkages in the case of private developments - acquiring lands for parks, open space, recreational facilities and linkages as required - protecting, maintaining and enhancing existing parks, open space, recreation facilities and linkages

-- 7) preparing and implementing community improvement plans and streetscape plans. - 8) encouraging landscaping and 'green' design in the development of private and public developments. - 9) providing for the installation of or retention of tree lines as a means to screen or buffer lands uses along highways and roads to shelter development from the effects of wind and snow, to encourage or provide for beautification and conservation.
+- discouraging the sale or disposal of publicly owned lands in or near the green space system and on the waterfront - encouraging the year round recreation use of the green space system - recognizing Provincial Parks and Ontario's Resource Management Areas for their recreational, ecological or conservation attributes - preparing and implementing community improvement plans and streetscape plans - encouraging landscaping and 'green' design in the development of private and public developments. - providing for the installation of or retention of tree lines as a means to screen or buffer lands uses along highways and roads to shelter development from the effects of wind and snow, to encourage or provide for beautification and conservation.
 In general, clear cutting of natural vegetation or vegetative cover will not be permitted.